 - Primary prevention services

-SABG funds may be used to support the needed and necessary services for the target population such as:
+SUBG funds may be used to support the needed and necessary services for the target population such as:

-SABG primary prevention strategies are:
+SUBG primary prevention strategies are:

 - Providing education to build critical life skills and social skills through structured learning processes.

 - Offering alternatives to target populations and providing them with healthy activities that exclude alcohol and other drugs.

 - Conducting problem identification and making referrals, which includes identifying individuals who have engaged in illegal or age-inappropriate substance use with the goal of reversing their behavior through education.